No this article isn’t about brick walls – it is about present day BAD HABITS!

-Please bear with me as I talk about the "old days."
-In business when I started over 45 years ago, we communicated via meetings, phone calls and typewritten memos.
-It is important to know that in a memo, one discussed in detail possibly 5 or 6 "bullet points" about one entire subject.
+Please bear with me as I talk about the “old days.”
+In business when I started about 50 years ago, we communicated via meetings, phone calls and typewritten memos.
+It is important to know that in a memo, one discussed in detail possibly 5 or 6 “bullet points” about one entire subject.
 If you received a memo that required a response, you answered every single bullet point in your response.

 Today we have email, Twitter and texting by phone.
 People have become used to short bursts of information and having to deal with only one bullet point or question at a time.